ewhite4/e-commerce-data-2017/README.md

 2. Usage

 a.
-Create the file ".env" in the root, and then add the following -DB_NAME = "e-commerce-data-2017"
+Create the file ".env" in the root, and then add the following:

+-DB_NAME = "e-commerce-data-2017"

 -DB_USER = "YOUR MYSQL USERNAME"

 =DB_PW = "YOUR MYSQL PASSWORD"

 3. Run App